Axis and ethical business: a constant focus

 Despite this, Axis itself has at times faced criticism regarding how its technology has been used.
 How do you respond to those criticisms?

 Malin Svensson: We welcome scrutiny and, when justified, criticism.
 Both help us examine our business and improve.
 We recognize that security and surveillance can be a sensitive issue and that ethical questions sometimes arise through how technology is used, if not in the technology itself.
 We are an innovative technology company that is constantly exploring and learning while developing our technology and products.
-However, we are also very careful before we bring new products and solutions to the market.
+However, we do look to innovate responsibly, and are very careful before we bring new products and solutions to the market.
 We only commercialize what we can stand behind ethically and only support customer use cases in line with our ambitious and positive vision.

 Ray Mauritsson: Unfortunately, it’s true that surveillance technologies can be used in less desirable ways and – while this is in no way looking to excuse it – there will always be a point at which we cannot control how our technology is employed.
 To address this as best we can, we have a comprehensive systematic and automatic screening process of partners as well as of end customers that are known to us; screening which includes national and international lists of sanctions and restrictions, including the UN Security Council Consolidated List.

 In addition to our screening process, we’re in regular discussion with our partners - and in larger projects also with end customers - to detect any risk of our products being used in a non-intended way.
 We will also decline to take part in projects that we have reason to believe would violate human rights, and constantly review and improve our processes to fulfil our responsibilities in line with UN recommendations.